Rescue Mode¶

 and resizefs

-modules enabled which will resize your root partition back to it's max drive size if you only shrink the partition but not create additional ones.
+modules enabled which will resize your root partition back to its max drive size if you only shrink the partition but not create additional ones.
 If you would like to avoid this behavior, you can edit the cloud-init configuration file found at /etc/cloud/cloud.cfg

 to remove the -growpart